oblivia-simplex/Narrativity/2_nester1.md

 Club in London, using the phone number from the album jacket of *The Works.* Ostensibly, I wanted to ask about my membership renewal, but I also wanted to talk to someone else who actually liked my favorite band.
-I would announce myself---\"Hello from America!\" ---ask the man who answers about the weather, if a band member had been around that day. *Of course they hadn\'t,* I thought to myself, scoldingly.
+I would announce myself---"Hello from America!\" ---ask the man who answers about the weather, if a band member had been around that day. *Of course they hadn't,* I thought to myself, scoldingly.
 But of course I had to ask: *the man on the phone being so much closer to them.* Getting down to business, I inquire about my poster and new fan club newsletter, which I had yet to receive.

-I say something about how I feel like I\'m the only fan in America.
+I say something about how I feel like I'm the only fan in America.

-\"Would be nice to live in England, where everyone\'s a fan,\" I say, mopingly. \"Well,\" the English-accented man says on the other end.
+"Would be nice to live in England, where everyone\'s a fan,\" I say, mopingly.
+"Well,\" the English-accented man says on the other end.
-\"We did have another person from America send something in,\" he says off-handedly.
+"We did have another person from America send something in,\" he says off-handedly.

-\"Really!\" I say.
+"Really!\" I say.
 I am excited, panting. \"Who?\"

-This could be someone I could correspond with, without running up my parent\'s phone bill.
+This could be someone I could correspond with, without running up my parent's phone bill.
 Maybe, just maybe, it was a woman, killing two birds with one stone: my love life and my cultural exile.

-He looks up the person. \"Yes,\" he said, flipping through papers.
+He looks up the person.
+"Yes,\" he said, flipping through papers.
-\"And that person\...that person\...is\...*you*.\"
+"And that person\...that person\...is\...*you*.\"

-Both of us paused at this, the brutal, Spinal Tap pity of this, the newest single, \"Hammer to Fall,\" failing to even dent the charts in the U.S.
+Both of us paused at this, the brutal, Spinal Tap pity of this, the newest single, "Hammer to Fall,\" failing to even dent the charts in the U.S.

-I don\'t think I ever felt so alone.
+I don't think I ever felt so alone.